Robert-M-Lucas/h-mail/docs/generated/routes/foreign/is_whitelisted_interserver/IsWhitelistedInterserverRequest.md

 - Response: [IsWhitelistedInterserverResponse](IsWhitelistedInterserverResponse.md)

 ## Description
-Asks whether a user is whitelisted from POW
+Asks whether a sender is whitelisted from POW by a user

 ## Schema